Einstein & Oppenheimer:

 Displaying behavior indicative of the sign of unconditional love and spirituality he was born under, Einstein the Pisces was an adamant pacifist but upon reading Szilard’s letter muttered aloud, “I had not thought of that.”

-Going against his staunch pacifist tendencies with the belief more lives would be saved if the Americans won the race for dominance over nuclear technology, Albert Einstein signed his name to the letter which in effect gave the green light for the Pandora’s Box of modern times to be ripped wide open, never to be re-shut again.
+Going against his staunch pacifist tendencies with the belief more lives would be saved if the Americans won the race for dominance over nuclear technology, Albert Einstein signed his name to the letter which in effect gave the green light for the Pandora’s Box of modern times to be ripped wide open, with a non-existent option of ever being re-shut.

 Like Szilard, the 32nd President of the United States, Franklin Delano Roosevelt, was also born beneath the forward thinking sign of Aquarius.
 FDR couldn’t grasp the technological details discussed in the document which came to be known as “The Einstein- Szilard Letter” however America’s leader possessed the Aquarian foresight to ascertain the alarming rationale behind the scientists’ urgent request for the United States to take immediate action.